priest110/university/3rd year/PL/Projeto 2/README.md

 The aim of this project was to develop a Domain-Specific Language (DSL) for a Digital Humanities notebook, and the notebook was composed of several pairs (document, triplets).

-To know how to work with this program, I advise you to check the assignment report (*relatorio.pdf*).
+To know how to work with this program, I advise you to check the assignment [report](relatorio.pdf).